 - Pawn chain

-You may wonder why protecting pieces is important.
+You may wonder why protect pieces in Chess is important.
 Very simply, if all your pieces are spread across the chessboard without any protection, it is easier for your opponent to create tactical threats, which means more analysis to do on your side, and higher risk to blunder a piece.

 On the other hand, if all your pieces are protected by default, it is harder for your opponent to create threats out of nothing, and easier for you to keep the game under control.
 This is just a practical piece of advice for your games.